-All students are expected to know and follow the academic integrity policies of the University of Georgia.
+All students are expected to know and follow the academic integrity policies of UGA.
 The faculty take academic integrity very seriously and will not tolerate violations of academic integrity.

-• The academic honesty of the UGA Graduate School can be found in the Graduate School website under the following link: UGA Academic Honesty Policy
+• The academic honesty of the UGA Graduate School can be found in the Graduate School website under the following link: https://grad.uga.edu/graduate-bulletin/academic-regulations-procedures/

-One area in particular that arises in graduate courses is the use of the same or very similar proposals for multiple courses.
+One area that arises in graduate courses is the use of the same or very similar proposals for multiple courses.
 This is prohibited, unless the proposal is sufficiently unique from what has been previously submitted.
 A determination of sufficiently unique typically means an entirely different theoretical framing and different hypotheses.
+Students wanting to further develop a proposal written for another course must provide the course instructor with the prior paper for review and set up a meeting to discuss whether this is allowable or not.

-In some cases, an instructor may have a different type of proposal for their course that will allow for some flexibility in this.
-In these cases, the student must disclose the previous proposal to the instructor to ensure that the proposal is within acceptable guidelines of uniqueness.
+In some cases, an instructor may have a different type of proposal for their course that will allow for some flexibility in this policy.
+Again, the student must disclose the previous proposal to the instructor to ensure that the proposal is within acceptable guidelines of uniqueness.